cpp-for-yourself/lectures-and-homeworks/lectures/hello_world_dissection.md

 ## 📺 Watch the related [YouTube video](https://youtu.be/t2h1geGSww4)!

 ---
-# Some words and symbols are more special🦄 than other
+# Some words and symbols are more special 🦄 than other
 - In the code above, some words and symbols are highlighted
 - This is done by **parsing** the language into meaningful parts
 - Whitespaces and symbols **separate** these parts